MRBlach/js-form/README.md

 <h1 id="introduction">Introduction</h1>

-A simple app demonstrating the use of multiple types of javascript form inputs.
+Demonstrating the use of multiple types of javascript form inputs.
 Includes form validation and inline comments for easy reading.

 <h1 id="features">Key Features</h1>